janosg/janosg.github.io/_pages/about.md

 I have a passion for using and creating tools.
 A few years ago, I started [estimagic](https://estimagic.readthedocs.io/en/stable/), a package for difficult numerical optimization problems.

-In my next project, I am exploring how AI can change the way researchers from academia and industry learn from data.
-I want to work on the next generation of tools that make empirical research faster and more reproducible.
+I am fascinated by recent developments in AI.
+I want to work on the next generation of tools that help developers and scientists to be faster an create more and better things!

-I teach "Effective Programming Practices for Economists" and "Scientific Computing" at the University of Bonn.
+I teach software engineering and deep learning to economists at the University of Bonn.

 When I am not working, I enjoy building pizza ovens, bandsaws, and furniture.